leon-ai/leon/.github/CONTRIBUTING.md

 Thanks a lot for your interest in contributing to Leon! :heart:

-**Leon needs open source to live**, the more modules he has, the more skillful he becomes.
+**Leon needs open source to live**, the more skills he has, the more skillful he becomes.

 **Before submitting your contribution**, please take a moment to review this document.